tusharmath/react-announce-connect/README.md

 # react-announce-connect

-Applies an observable onto the component state
+A [react-announce](https://github.com/tusharmath/react-announce) plugin that applies an observable onto the component state.

 ### Install